viktorzhabskyi/art-gallery/README.md

    - Add automated tests to validate the backend and frontend components.

 5. **Deployment**:
-   - Deploy the backend and frontend to AWS ECS instances as defined in the pipeline.
+   - Deploy the backend and frontend to AWS ECS instances.

 ## Final Thoughts